 The Wickster, taking his lunch break, leant over the low churchyard wall enquiring if the Black Redstart was still about.
 I mutely pointed at the gravestone and The Wickster rapidly went round to the churchyard gate and joined us.
 The Black Redstart flew to another gravestone around the side of the church and we followed, finding it perched there before it seized a large green caterpillar which it then, with much effort managed to swallow before flying to an adjacent roof to digest it.

 From behind the church door the organ commenced playing Bach's sublime 'Jesus, Joy of Man's Desiring'.
-It somehow seemed appropriate to leave on this cerebral, uplifting note.
+It seemed appropriate to leave on this cerebral, uplifting note.

 Nice photos Ewan.
 Hope you were keeping an eye out for Hirundines flying around the church tower.